rescript-lang/rescript-vscode/README.md

 #### Code Analysis mode

-Runs code analysis via [reanalyze](https://github.com/rescript-association/reanalyze).
+Runs code analysis via [reanalyze](https://github.com/rescript-association/reanalyze) which is embedded in this plugin.

 ##### Usage